10up/autoshare-for-twitter/readme.txt

 Additional technical details can be found in [our GitHub repository](https://github.com/10up/autoshare-for-twitter#overview).

-**Disclaimer:** *TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.*

-== Installation ==
-1. Install the plugin via the plugin installer, either by searching for it or uploading a .ZIP file.
-2. Activate the plugin.
-3. Save Twitter connection settings, found under `Settings` > `Autoshare for Twitter`.

 == Frequently Asked Questions ==

 = Does this plugin work with Gutenberg? =